Introduction

 Despite ample evidence of their abilities, such individuals struggle to internalise a sense of competence and persistently believe they are unworthy of acknowledging their successes.
-They harbour a covert sense of not meeting the expectations placed upon them by others.
+They harbor a covert sense of not meeting the expectations placed upon them by others.

 SECTION 1: PREVALENCE AND MANIFESTATION